UsoEwin/Thesis/README.md

 	*Xilinx ISE 14.7 for synthesizing the code, generating bit files *FrontPanel for sending the bit files into XEM 6010 FPGA

-### Setup & How to test
+### Setup
-To clone this repo, type following command in your bash or command line(or simply click the download button on this page):
+To clone this repo and swtich to ctrl branch, type following command in your bash or command line(or simply click the download button on this page):
 ```
 git clone https://github.com/UsoEwin/Thesis.git
+git fetch
+git checkout ctrl
 ```

-To run the test on the